JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ## Setup
 + Download and import Runtime Monitoring.
 + Open the settings by navigating to (menu: Tools > RuntimeMonitoring > Settings).
-+ Depending on the Unity version and your preferences, import and optional UIController package (recommended).
++ Depending on the Unity version and your preferences, import and optional UIController package.
-+ Use the `Monitoring UI Controller` field in the UI Controller foldout or use the `Set Active UIController` button on a listed Element to set the active UI Controller.
++ Use the `Monitoring UI Controller` field in the UI Controller foldout or use the `Set Active UIController` button on a listed element to set the active UI Controller.
 + The inspector of the set UI Controller object will be inlined and can be edited from the settings window.
 ![basic example](https://johnbaracuda.com/media/img/monitoring/Example_06.png)